StevenJNelson/brewly-app/README.md

 ### To Run

 1. Run "npm i" to install missing node modules
-2. Run npm start to launch the application in your browser
+2. Run "npm start" to launch the application in your browser

 ### Design